What would you like to know about Bard College?Here we've gathered our most frequently asked questions from prospective parents.

 What security services are available at the College?

 Bard provides round-the-clock, year-round safety and security coverage by a staff of highly trained, registered New York State security personnel.
-Other campus safety measures include a student foot patrol that provides after-dark walking escorts and a bike patrol that serves as extra "eyes and ears” for Bard Security.
-The student-operated Emergency Medical Services is on call at all times while school is in session.
+Other campus safety measures include a student foot patrol that provides after-dark walking escorts and a bike patrol that supports safety and security efforts in collaboration with Bard Security.
+The student-operated Emergency Medical Service (BEMS) is on call at all times while school is in session and is staffed with New York State-certified Emergency Medical Technicians (EMT).
+BEMS works alongside Bard Security to ensure prompt response to medical emergencies.
 The College’s shuttle bus system provides students with transportation to sites on and off campus.
+Finally, a blue-light phone network on campus provides students with access to phones located at regular intervals along walking paths across campus that provide quick and easy access to the security office.
+Bard Security can be reached 24 hours a day/7 days a week at 845-758-7460 for non-emergencies or 845-758-7777 for emergencies.

-What type of computer would my son or daughter bring to Bard?
-Are there computers on campus if he/she does not bring one?
+What type of computer would my student bring to Bard?
+Are there computers on campus if they do not bring one?

 Public access computers are available in the Bertelsmann Campus Center, Stevenson Library, Henderson Computer Resources Center, and Henderson Technology Laboratories.

 Many students choose to bring a computer to campus.
-All residence hall rooms have either Wi-Fi or an Ethernet port.
-Given their portability, unmonitored laptops are easy targets for theft.
-Students are encouraged to register laptops with homeowners'/renters' insurance, and are advised never to leave laptops unattended.
+All residence hall rooms and common spaces have access to the College’s WiFi, as do all other academic buildings and facilities on campus.
+Students are encouraged to register laptops with homeowners'/renters' insurance as a security measure.
 The College does not recommend any one computer type or brand.
 Both PCs and Macs are supported.
-Students interested in the Film and Electronic Arts Program should, however, have a Mac for editing software.
+However, students interested in the Film and Electronic Arts Program should have a Mac for editing software if interested in editing projects while off campus.
+A computer lab in the Avery Film Building is reserved for film students and houses all software needed for classes.

 Computing at Bard